This post is all about the best sunscreen to buy and all about SPF. This post contains affiliate links at no extra cost to you.

 What To Look For In A Sunscreen

-My most-loved sunscreen to wear daily is EltaMD sunscreen.
+My most-loved sun block to wear daily is EltaMD.
 The EltaMD UV Sheer sunscreen is thin and wears well under my makeup.

 The Skin Cancer Foundation recommends using a water-resistant, broad-spectrum sunscreen with SPF 30 or higher.

-But even the best sunscreen is not 100% guaranteed that you will not suffer any UVA or UVB radiation so it’s important that you follow additional precautions when heading outdoors.
+But even the best sun protection is not 100% guaranteed that you will not suffer any UVA or UVB radiation so it’s important that you follow additional precautions when heading outdoors.

 Here are five ways to protect your skin when outdoors